-- If the redemption results in an Investor holding of 1/3 or more of the outstanding Units in the Fund; - During a Suspension Period; - In case the Anchor Investor already holds 1/3 or more of the outstanding Units in the Fund and the redemption results in an increase of the holding of the Anchor Investor in terms of percentages of the outstanding Units in the Fund.
+- if the redemption results in an Investor holding of 1/3 or more of the outstanding Units in the Fund; - during a Suspension Period; - in case the Sponsor already holds 1/3 or more of the outstanding Units in the Fund and the redemption results in an increase of the holding of the Sponsor in terms of percentages of the outstanding Units in the Fund.

-For the avoidance of doubt, the aforementioned exceptions are based on the situation in which any redemption or issuance of Units has been taken into account and consequently there is a net redemption on the relevant Dealing Date.
+For the avoidance of doubt, the aforementioned exceptions above are based on the situation in which any redemption or issuance of Units has been taken into account and consequently there is a net redemption on the relevant Dealing Date.

-4.7 Issuance & redemption procedure
+4.8 Issuance & redemption procedure